Searching for Exotrojans in Pulsar Systems: Methods

 \section{Methods}

-\citet{leleu_mainpaper_2015, leleu_theory_alphamethod_2017} showed that a star-exoplanet-exotrojan system is largely degenerate with an ordinary star-exoplanet system.
-However, the following subsections discuss two ways to break this degeneracy in the context of pulsar binary systems.
-We ignore $\mathcal{O}(e_{\rm o})$ effects throughout this study, because the highest eccentricity of the pulsars studied is of the order $10^{-4}$.
+\citet{leleu_mainpaper_2015, leleu_theory_alphamethod_2017} showed that the signal observed from a star-exoplanet-exotrojan system is largely degenerate with that from an ordinary star-exoplanet system.
+This is due to the secondary and Trojan forming a combined effective companion.
+The TOAs will indicate the pulsar and a combined effective companion are orbiting a center of mass.
+The following subsections discuss two ways to break this degeneracy in the context of pulsar binary systems.